Popular

 • What skills should you be emphasizing?

-If you ask yourself these questions for each job you apply for, your answers will most likely differ.
+If you ask yourself these questions for each job you want to apply for, your answers will most likely differ.
 That's how you'll know you're customizing your resume correctly and giving yourself the best chance to land an interview.

 As you're thinking about your resume, remember you have more skills than you realize.
 Your job is to make it easy for employers to see the connection between your skill sets and the skill sets needed to do the job.
 When in doubt, ask yourself, "Can I quantify that?"